port-labs/port-docs/docs/quickstart.md

 ![Developer Portal Blueprints graph with new Service Blueprint And Expand Marked](../static/img/welcome/quickstart/blueprintGraphWithServiceClosedAndExpandMarked.png)

-You should see an expanded view of the blueprint you just created, with all of its properties listed alongside the types you provided:
+You will see an expanded view of the Blueprint you just created, with all of its properties listed alongside the types you provided:

 ![Developer Portal Blueprints graph with new Service open](../static/img/welcome/quickstart/blueprintGraphWithServiceOpen.png)